liumenglife/climate-analysis/README.md

 *You can freely explore the dataset yourself using your console.
 The pandas dataframe containing the dataset is called "data".

 ## Project Details and Goals
-For the following analysis I used the following dataset provided by Kaggle:

 My goal for this project is simple: I want to illustrate that climate change is causing the earth's overall temperature to slowly rise over time.
 According to the Intergovernmental Panel on Climate Change(IPCC), climate change is a persistent trend that occurs over a large period of time.
 Natural events such as El Nino cause short, temporal changes in average temperature so they are not classified as climate change. https://www.ipcc.ch/publications_and_data/ar4/wg1/en/ch9s9-1.html

 To accomplish my goal, I will perform a regression analysis to show that the average temperature of the earth is rising over time.